dario-cruz/dariocruz.dev/blog/2025-03-19-Loggy-Sherlock/index.md

 **What programming language (and version) is this malware written in?**

 Hmm, okay for this I attempted to use the `strings` utility.
-The output from running the strings command without any flags/options produced a large amount of results.
+The output from running the strings command without any flags/options produced a large number of results.
 To target this a little more I decided to make use of the `-n` flag which tells `strings` to return only strings of a specific length.
 I ran the command `strings -n 6 loggy.exe` and took a look at the results.

 ![Task 2 String Output 01](img/Loggy%20_HTB-Sherlocks_-1741807341782.webp)